 The young representatives (CILANE des jeunes) operate with a large degree of autonomy and organise their own cultural programme of International Weekends which take place during the year.
 A small Promotions Team exists inter alia to facilitate participation.

 CILANE organises a congress which normally takes place triennially on a theme chosen in conjunction with the Member Association of the host country.
 The congress itself takes place over a long weekend, including a programme of addresses by invited speakers on subjects related to the theme, cultural visits and a ball on the Saturday evening.
 Provision is made for religious services on the Sunday.
-Over the last twenty years, congresses have taken place at Oporto 1989, Milan 1993, Bruges 1996, Stockholm 1999, Potsdam 2002, The Hague 2005, Versailles 2008, Malta 2011, Budapest 2014, Avignon 2017.
-The next congress is planned for 2021.
+Over the last twenty years, congresses have taken place in Milan 1993, Bruges 1996, Stockholm 1999, Potsdam 2002, The Hague 2005, Versailles 2008, Malta 2011, Budapest 2014 and Avignon 2017.
+The next congress is planned for Brussels in 2021.

 Equally important, CILANE offers the practical possibility for those living, working or studying abroad to make contacts in countries with Member Associations.